Tensa53/IRUPT/README.md

 For the statistical analysis phase, an R installation is required.

 ### 1. Data Collection
-Some software will be chosen to retrieve the data and compute the metrics.
-The **java/** folder contains all the necessary code, organized in packages, that is necessary to add to the software to analyze it and collect the data:
+Some software systems will be chosen to retrieve the data and compute the metrics.
+The **java/** folder contains all the necessary code, organized in packages, that is necessary to add to the system for analyzing it and collect the data:
 - **benchmarks/**: contains all the micro-benchmarks created;
   - **profiler/**: contains the classes that collect data from micro-benchmarks;
     - **JaCoCoSplit.java**: writes the execution data of JaCoCo from the JMX Agent Stream to an .exec file, for each